Yemen: Human right violations against journalists, coming ‘from all quarters’

 Since just the start of April, the UN Human Rights Office (OHCHR) has documented an assassination and an abduction, three cases of arbitrary arrest and detention, the sentencing of four journalists to death – in violation of international human rights law – and the jailing of six others, three physical assaults and threats of physical violence.

-“They are killed, beaten and disappeared; they are harassed and threatened; and they are jailed and sentenced to death for merely trying to shine a light on the brutality of this crisis”, lamented Ms. Bachelet.
+"They are killed, beaten and disappeared; they are harassed and threatened; they are jailed and sentenced to death for merely trying to shine a light on the brutality of this crisis", lamented Ms Bachelet.

 Sliding from 'bad to worse'